slothwerks-studio/contact-list/README.md

 - Go to File > Open Folder (Windows) or File > Open (Mac) and select the folder on your desktop containing the project files.
 - Once loaded, at the very bottom-right of the VS Code window you should see an option that says "Go Live".
 Click on this; a new tab should appear in your browser with the application running.
 - If you make changes to any of the project files, select File > Save.
 The application should automatically reload within the browser, allowing you to access your changes immediately.

+### I know a little HTML and CSS, but I don't know anything about JavaScript.
+Help!
+We got your back!
+Sloth discussed the basic concepts of JavaScript and walked through the initial code at [GRWebDev](https://www.meetup.com/grwebdev/) in March of 2021.
+You can check out the [video of his presentation](https://www.facebook.com/182139175163955/videos/455547239117005) on Facebook.
+We will continue to work on the code throughout a number of "Code with Sloth" events sponsored by GRWebDev and [SlothWerks](https://slothwerks.com/).

 ### This application seems kinda lame.
 Well, that's because we haven't made many changes to it yet.
 Let's work together to add new features and improve the app!